 Though, these are cost sensitive yet technological surmountable problems when it comes to space technology cost is the last thing the world cares about.
 The real challenge is efficient use of the limited power available through the solar panels.
 The efficiency of hydraulic system is very less compared to the DC servo motor and additional energy is consumed in hydraulic systems to keep the liquid in its working temperature range.
 The electric motor can be engaged and disengaged by clutch depending upon the power requirement whereas in hydraulic system, the pump will be always connected and the excess liquid will return from the pressure relief valve leading to high power consumption.
 This challenge associated with hydraulic systems can be simply eliminated by an electrical system and the weight increase isn’t significant as the application demands only low range of loads.

-For the space shuttle hydraulics are the only option
+For the space shuttle hydraulics is the only option

 However, the space shuttle cannot function without hydraulic systems.
 Space Shuttles use three different, independent hydraulic systems to serve as backup power generators.
 These systems are interconnected in such a way that, even in the case of one system fails, the remaining two systems can operate all of the actuators at 50% power.
 These hydraulic systems are used on a space shuttle to accurately control the position of hydraulic actuators to: